Deniz-Eren/dev-can-linux/README.md

 - Advantech PCI (vendor: 13fe, device: c302)

-Please report back your findings with any hardware you are testing with - greatly appreciated.
+Please report back findings from any hardware you test so we can update this list, your help is much appreciated.